apache/gravitino/docs/how-to-use-the-playground.md

 ### Cross-catalog queries

 In companies, there may be different departments using different data stacks.

-In this sample, HR department uses Apache Hive to store its data.
+In this example, HR department uses Apache Hive to store its data.
 Sales department uses PostgreSQL to store its data.

-This sample have generated some data for two departments.
+This example has generated some data for two departments.
 You can query some interesting results with Gravitino.
 If you want to know which employee has the largest sales amount.

 You can run the SQL.